joshuapalicka/joshuapalicka.github.io/sugarscape.md

 ### Outcomes
 We were successful in reproducing Sugarscape.
 Although there is not enough detail given in the book for an exact copy, we are able to reproduce many of the results from the book, and it worked well for us in our ethics project.
-I gained skills in project management, working with constraints, performance optimization, communication, and collaborative problem-solving
+I gained skills in project management, working with constraints, performance optimization, communication, refactoring, and collaborative problem-solving

 <br><br>
 <figure>